WillDera/strdiff/README.md

 # Strdiff

 Strdiff is a library for calculating string differences.
-It leverages efficient algorithms such as the Levenshtein distance and the Demerau-Levenshtein distance.
+It leverages efficient algorithms such as the Levenshtein distance and the Damerau-Levenshtein distance.

 ## How to use:
 *NOTE:* This requires a language that [supports WebAssembly](https://docs.wasmer.io/)